Manabu-GT/DesignOverlay-Android/README.md

 DesignOverlay - for developers and designers
 ===============
-DesignOverlay is an android app which displays a design image with grid lines to facilitate the tedious design implementation process.
+DesignOverlay is an android app which displays a design image with grid lines to facilitate the tedious layout process.
+The grid is especially useful to align to baseline grids as described in [Android Design Guidelines][1].

 Download from Google Play
 -------------------------